Department of Military Science

 The Military Science Program offers students the opportunity to participate in a wide variety of challenging and exciting activities that emphasize teamwork and increase a student’s self-discipline and personal confidence.
 Some of these activities include leadership reaction courses, rappelling, orienteering, water survival training, marksmanship, map reading, helicopter insertions, and various individual confidence-building exercises.

 All students who qualify and formally enroll in the Military Science Program earn at least $3,000 a year and can earn in excess of $50,000 during their college careers.
-Qualified students receive a stipend from $300 to $500 (tax free) each month depending on their academic status.
-The Army also has made available two-, three-, and four-year scholarships — on a competitive basis — which pay all tuition, book, and fees in addition to a tax-free stipend each month.
+Qualified students receive a stipend of $420 (tax free) each month depending on their academic status.
+The Army also has made available two-, three-, and four-year scholarships -- on a competitive basis -- which pay all tuition, book, and fees, or $10,000 room and board per year, in addition to a tax-free stipend each month.